w3f/polkadot-wiki/docs/learn/learn-guides-coretime-parachains.md

 ![coretime-ondemand-assignment](../assets/coretime/coretime-on-demand-assignment.png)

-:::info What is onDemandAssignmentProvider.placeOrderAllowDeath?
+:::info

+There are two extrinsics which allow you to place orders for on-demand coretime:

+- `onDemandAssignmentProvider.placeOrderAllowDeath` will
+  [reap](./learn-accounts.md#existential-deposit-and-reaping) the account once the provided funds run out.

-`onDemandAssignmentProvider.placeOrderAllowDeath` will reap the account once the provided funds run out, which allows you to pay per block.
+- `onDemandAssignmentProvider.placeOrderKeepAlive` includes a check which will **not** reap the account if the provided funds will run out, ensuring the account is kept alive.

 :::